Organic Farming Practices

 What “Certified Organic” Does Not Mean

-A common misconception is that organic means “chemical‑free.”
-In reality, organic farmers may use certain natural substances and a limited number of approved synthetics that are allowed under specific conditions.
-The key is that they must appear on the National List of Allowed and Prohibited Substances and be used within strict guidelines.
+A common misconception is that organic means “free of all chemicals.”
+In reality, organic farmers may use certain natural substances and a limited number of approved chemicals that are allowed under specific conditions.
+The key is that they must appear on the National List of Allowed and Prohibited Substances and be used within strict guidelines and verified by a third party.

 • Diverse crop rotations